Tired signs: why they’re important

 Tired or hungry?

-If your baby has had a feed within the last two hours and is grizzling and cranky, baby is probably tired.
+If your baby has had a feed within the last two hours and is grizzling and cranky, baby might be tired.
 If you’re not sure, offer a feed.
-If your baby takes only a little milk and is still grizzly, baby needs a sleep.
+If your baby takes only a little milk and is still grizzly, try settling baby back to sleep.

 If your child is showing signs of tiredness, it’s a good idea to get them ready for sleep by reducing stimulation.
 You can do this by: